 The Current workers table at the top of the

 If LGTM is processing historical commits, the general workers are likely to be executing almost all of the time.
 However, the charts for on-demand and query workers should not show extended periods where all of the workers were busy.
 Results from queries submitted in the

 In addition to the worker status charts (described above), the charts on the

 LGTM uses a "job dealer" to queue job instructions for the workers.
 When a worker starts, or when it finishes a job, it polls the job dealer for the details of a job to process.
 The job dealer assigns an appropriate job to a worker based on a combination of the worker type and any labeling you have configured (see Defining which workers can build and analyze a project).
 If a job remains queued for a long time it indicates that there were no suitable workers available to process that job.
 Adding more workers of an appropriate type, or with an appropriate label, is likely to reduce the time that jobs wait before being processed.
-See Adding and removing workers.
+See Adding and removing work pool workers.

 Job queue waiting times

 Use the Job latency chart to see how long jobs have waited in a queue before being picked up by a worker for processing.

 The chart shows information about waiting times for the last seven days.
 Data is added every hour, covering an hour-long period.
 The data relates to jobs that finished during the period.
 Note that a job "finishes" when a worker stops processing the job, regardless of whether the processing was successful.